ldijkman/Arduino_Plant_Watering_System/README.md

 pauzetime after watering, give water time to soak into soil

-maximum number of watering a day
+watering counter, maximum number of watering a day

 software reboot, asm volatile (" jmp 0"); at 23:59:59 to reset wateringcounter and fresh millis();